 The industries in which we operate are highly competitive based on price, product innovation, product quality, distribution capability, and industry and customer knowledge.
 We face competition from global and regional suppliers, both in developed and in emerging regions.
 While we aim to operate at low cost and are focused on reducing our fixed and variable cost bases across our production chain, there may be improvements in the cost competitiveness of other manufacturers relative to us or in the performance properties of substitutable products and raw materials, which could result in advantages for our competitors that adversely affect our business.
 Furthermore, some of our competitors may have greater financial and other resources, enhanced access to governmental funding or a larger capitalization than we have.
+Additionally, our business is sensitive to industry capacity utilization, and pricing tends to fluctuate when capacity utilization changes occur, which could affect our financial performance.
 If we are unable to respond successfully to changing competitive conditions, the demand for our products could be adversely affected which could have a material adverse effect on our business, financial condition, results of operations and cash flows.